hkamran80/articles/posts/california-drop.md

 [Get started!](https://consumer.drop.privacy.ca.gov)

-Data brokers will begin deleting data every 45 days on August 1, 2026.
+Data brokers are required to begin deleting data every 45 days on August 1, 2026.

+The detailed list of steps is available on the [agency's consumer website](https://privacy.ca.gov/drop/how-drop-works/).